kiavashp/kiavashp.github.io/docs/_words/id-like-to-be.md

 or the forest floor
 when it starts to rain

-or the moss that climbs
+The moss that climbs
 for generations between
 a rotting stump
 and the canopy

 a fallen branch
 whose flesh decays
-while it sees the forest
+while seeing the forest
 in a different way

 I don’t want these things